oselin/drone-pose-estimation/README.md

 </p>

 ## Structure of the software
 After a first initialization, the measurement procedure starts and the motion of the anchor follows.
-Since both the algorithms require at least 4 measurements, an initial loop verifies that 4 measurements are taken before launching the algorithm.
+Since both the algorithms require at least 4 measurements, an initial loop verifies that 4 measurements are taken before executing them.

-Once achieved that, both the algorithms are launched a measurement-motion cycle occurs, while the swarm of drones moves at constant velocity in space.
+Once achieved that, a measurement-motion cycle occurs, while the swarm of drones moves at constant velocity in space.

 The logical structure of the code can be observed in the following figure.
 <p align="center">